jabonchan/way-ts/README.md

 ## Running Tests ⚙️

-**way.ts** uses Deno's built-in test feature.
+**way-ts** uses Deno's built-in test feature.
 To run all the tests, use the following command:
 ```bash
 deno test
 ```